Handle Operators in String Theory: Introduction

-Taking all of these considerations into account, we will (by a gentle and pedagogical sequence of steps) eventually end up with an exact expression for `handle operators' including moduli deformations.
-In fact we can associate three complex moduli to every handle, but this is a choice.
+Taking all of these considerations into account, we will (by a gentle and pedagogical sequence of steps) eventually end up with an exact expression for `handle operators' and a corresponding smooth gauge slice in moduli space.\footnote{The advantage of a {\it smooth} gauge slice in moduli space (as opposed to, say, a holomorphic slice) is (in addition to the fact that it is globally well-defined) clear also in the superstring generalisation \cite{Skliros20} of this work because there is no obstruction to a smooth splitting of supermoduli (as opposed to the obstruction to a holomorphic splitting discussed by Donagi and Witten \cite{DonagiWitten15}).} In the bosonic theory we can associate three complex moduli to every handle, but this is a choice.
 (There is also a slight distinction between cutting along trivial and non-trivial homology cycles, in that also non-level matched states propagate through the latter.)
 Regarding non-trivial homology cycles, we can increase the genus by increasing the number of handle operators (with an appropriate combinatorial factor to avoid overcounting).
 So all genera are treated on equal footing, and operator-product expansions (OPE) between handle operators and between handle operators and external vertex operators generate all boundaries of moduli space.
-That this is possible is due to worldsheet duality (by which we mean associativity of the OPE and modular invariance) and has no obvious analogue in quantum field theory (and hence also no obvious analogue in string field theory\footnote{For recent developments in superstring field theory see \cite{deLacroixErbinKashyapSenVerma17,MoosavianZhou19}.} due to the ``field theory'' partitioning of moduli space).
+The fact that this is possible is due to worldsheet duality (by which we mean associativity of the OPE and modular invariance) and has no obvious analogue in quantum field theory (and hence also no obvious analogue in string field theory\footnote{For recent developments in superstring field theory see \cite{deLacroixErbinKashyapSenVerma17,MoosavianZhou19}.} due to the ``field theory'' partitioning of moduli space).
 Or we can use these to glue amplitudes together, implement the Fischler-Susskind mechanism, etc. Related and particularly insightful developments, including the use of handle operators, have been discussed (but without the BRST machinery and including only leading contributions) in \cite{Tseytlin90b,Tseytlin90}. \sk

 Incidentally, since we work in the BRST formalism and do not assume external vertex operators are primaries the handle operator construction we present certainly allows for insertions of offshell (as well as onshell) external vertex operators provided one adopts appropriate ``gluing-compatible'' coordinate charts \cite{PiusRudraSen14c,PiusRudraSen14b,Sen15b}.
 The point then is that although offshell amplitudes computed using different coordinate systems give different answers, they are all related by field redefinitions in the corresponding field theory while giving a unique answer for the onshell S matrix. \sk